Jet lands in Kansas City to check 'suspicious device'

-KANSAS CITY, Missouri, Jan 5 (Reuters) - An American Airlines jet on a cross-country flight made an emergency landing in Kansas City on Sunday after a “suspicious device” was found that turned out not to be a safety threat, an airport official said.
+KANSAS CITY, Missouri (Reuters) - An American Airlines jet on a cross-country flight made an emergency landing in Kansas City on Sunday after a “suspicious device” was found that turned out not to be a safety threat, an airport official said.

 The 767 jet bound for New York from San Francisco landed at Kansas City International Airport at about 1 p.m. because of concern about an object that resembled a flash drive in a bathroom, said airport spokesman Joe McBride.